FerranAlet/modular-metalearning/README.md

 The simplest example of how to do this is the [sum](https://github.com/FerranAlet/modular-metalearning/blob/master/sum_composer.py).
 We will shortly add a more complex Graph Neural Network composer.

-Finally, you should import your new file in [modular_metalearning](https://github.com/FerranAlet/modular-metalearning/blob/master/modular_metalearning.py) and add it to the possible compositions at the very beginning of BounceGrad ``__init__``.
+Finally, you should import your new file in [modular_main](https://github.com/FerranAlet/modular-metalearning/blob/master/modular_main.py) and add it to the possible compositions at towards end of the function.

 ## Example runs
-First you have to generate the datasets using  [create_functions_datasets](https://github.com/FerranAlet/modular-metalearning/blob/master/modular_metalearning.py).
+First you have to generate the datasets using  [create_functions_datasets](https://github.com/FerranAlet/modular-metalearning/blob/master/create_functions_dataset.py).
 For instance to create the functions dataset:
 ```
 python create_functions_datasets.py --mode sum --not_alone --out_file sums.hdf5
 ```